Police Pension Reform

 - NPPS members who as of 1 April 2012, have 10 years or less to age 55.

-3. The new pension scheme will be introduced from April 2015.
-This will operate on a 'career average' basis (CARE).
+3. The new pension scheme was introduced from April 2015.
+This operates on a 'career average' basis (CARE).
 The minimum salary included for career average benefits will be the salary at entering the scheme, not the average salary in service to date.
 So, in effect, the career average element of an Officer's benefits will not be pulled down by time spent in more junior ranks.

 4. Under the new scheme the Normal Pension Age will be 60.
 If Police Officers retire between age 55 and 60, they will be able to take an actuarially reduced pension payable immediately.